RoyalHighgrass/QVM-Manager/README.md

 sudo chmod +x QVM/config.sh
 sudo ./QVM/config.sh
 ```
-Try to intall `git` if you get any errors.
+Check that `git` is installed &/or `update` your system if you get any errors.

 ## Usage